-It soon got buzzed about that there were two persons time the room was crowded.
-They requested to briefly address the meeting that night, which being granted, gave a plain statement of the turn-out in Ashton, and that THE MIDDLE CLASSES OF ASHTON HAD SUP-PLIED THEM WITH FUNDS to oppose this reduction; and if the working men in the various manu facturing districts did ot turn out, they were sure to be sac-ificed in Ashton, Manchester, &c. &c.
+It soon got buzzed about that there were two persons

+time the room was crowded.
+They requested to briefly address the meeting that night, which being granted, gave a plain statement of the turn-out in Ashton, and that THE MIDDLE CLASSES OF ASHTON HAD SUP-PLIED THEM WITH FUNDS to oppose this reducfacturing districts did ot turn out, they were sure to be sacrificed in Ashton, Manchester, &c. &c.
 Challenger, his companion, followed in the same strain.
-On Friday morning, about eight o'clock, I was given to understand that a party of weavers in the employ of Mr. Ainsworth, had struck work in consequence of a reduction of wages to the amount of threepence per viece, which would amount to two shillings and ninepence from each person's week's wages; the reduction was for the work being too thin, and the weavers and in a great many instances put two picks in the quarter worked were of too fine a count; consequently they would not weigh the required amount.
-I was then Before night, every cotton-mill was turned out without any resitance; and all done chiefly by boys and
+On Friday morning, about eight o'clock, I was given to understand that a party of weavers in the employ of Mr. Ainsworth, had struck work in consequence of a was for the work being too thin, and the weavers had "That the mills, and other public works, in Man. in a great many instances put two picks in the quarter workpeople therein employed signify their desire to weighed, and the materials from which they were would not weigh the required amount.
+I was then Law Repealer.
+(Query: Was this abatement of Ainsworth a preconcerted before these Ashton men came to Preston?

-At eight o'clock there was a very large meeting in Chadwick's Orchard, which was addressed by Aitken, Chillenger, and Odleum, the last of whom proposed a resolution to the effect.
+Before night every cotton-mill was turned out without any resistance; and all done chiefly by boys and At eight o'clock there was a very large meeting in

-"That the meeting pledged themselves to strike work until they had a fair day's wages for that work, guaranteing its continuance, with the Charter."
-Large numbers collected in Chadwick's Orchard on Saturday morning, as early as six o'clock, when it being reported that some of the mills had resumed work, the crowd recaired to Messra.
-Sledden's machine shop, North-road, and attempted to force the gates, but were ultimately compelled to turn out, after several windows had been broken and a few slight wounds inflicted on both sides,-the workmen throwing pieces of iron at the crowd, and they in return using stones.
-A detachment of the 72ad Highlanders, twenty-one in number, entered the town this morning, and, headed by the Mayor, Mr. Samuel Horrocks, Mr. Jackson, a magistrate, and Mr. Palmer, the Town Clerk, marched down Friargate, to Messrs.
-Payly's mill, accompanied by Mr. Bannister, the superintendant of the borough police, and about ten or a dozen of the force under his command, where a party was endeavouring to force cut Lodges kept here were out in their robes, and a band the workpeople.
-The party so engaged fled towards of music, yet so cool were the people, and so determined the Corn Exchange, Lune-street.
-The police and mili-Early in the morning the walls were covered with to keep the peace, that none but the Orangemen, who tary marched in that direction, when several stones were thrown at the police, and a sort of running fight was kept up all the way to Lune-street.
-When the soldiers had got near the top of Lune street, the police being in the rear, and each now and then running after the boys, striking them with their staves, and retreating under the cover of the military, the Riot Act was read, and the police stating the soldiers were going to fire, the soldiers made an opening for the police to pass through, and the fatal word was given They did fire! and, on reference to the Chronicle, you will perceive the destruction that it has caused.
-People could scarcely believe their senses. before happened in Preston but never before was the military ordered to fire.
-The
+Chadwick's Orchard, which was addressed by Aitken, Challenger, and Odleum, the last of whom proposed a resolution to the effect, "That the meeting pledged themselves to strike work until they had a fair day's wages for that work, guaranteing its continuance, with the Charter."
+Large numbers collected in Chadwick's Orchard on Saturday morning, as early as six o'clock, when it being reported that some of the mills had resumed work, the crowd repaired to Messra.
+Sledden's machine shop, ultimately compelled to turn out, after several windows had been broken and a few slight wounds inflicted on both sides,-the workmen throwing pieces of iron at the crowd, and they in return using stones.
+A detachment of the 72nd Highlanders, twenty-one in number, entered the town this morning, and, headed by the Mayor, Mr. Samuel Horrocks, Mr. Jackson, a magistrate, and Mr. Palmer, the Town Clerk, marched down Friargate, to Messrs.
+Payly's mill, accompanied by Mr. Bannister, the superintendant of the borough police, and about ten or a dozen of the force under his command, where a party was endeavouring to force out the workpeople.
+The party so engaged fled towards the Corn Exchange, Lune-street.
+The police and military marched in that direction, when several stones were thrown at the police, and a sort of running fight was kept up all the way to Lune-street.
+When the soldiers had got near the top of Lune street, the police being in the rear, and each now and then running after the boys, striking them with their staves, and retreating under the cover of the military, the Riot Act was read, and the police stating the soldiers were going to fire, the soldiers made an opening for the police to pass through, and the fatal word was given !
+They did fire! and, on reference to the Chronicle, you will perceive the destruction that it has caused.
+People could scarcely believe their senses.
+Riots